EndPointCorp/end-point-blog/2011/06/12/mongodb-replication-from-postgres-using.html.md

  mongotest | Good   | 21:57:47   | 11s   | 6/36234/898 | none      |
 ```

 Looks good, but what about the data in MongoDB?
-Let's get some counts from the Postgres masters and slave, and then look at the data inside MongoDB with the mongo command-line client:
+Let’s get some counts from the Postgres masters and slave, and then look at the data inside MongoDB with the mongo command-line client:

 ```bash
 $  psql btest1 -c 'SELECT count(*) FROM pgbench_accounts'